Robo-Chef/Modular-Pi-Server/README.md

 # Raspberry Pi Home Server

-A comprehensive, modular home server setup using Raspberry Pi 3 B+ with Pi-hole, Unbound, monitoring, and optional services.
+A comprehensive, modular **LAN-only** home server setup using Raspberry Pi 3 B+ with Pi-hole, Unbound, monitoring, and optional services.
 Designed for easy deployment and personalization.

 ## Architecture